What is the core philosophy of Riversimple?

 > Riversimple is the first car company to adopt a circular service-based ownership model, which rewards longevity, efficiency and recovery of value at end of life, with no actual product for sale.

-> Riversimple is pioneering a different corporate structure in which all key stakeholder groups actually have a stake.
+> Riversimple is pioneering a Stakeholder Guardian corporate structure, in which all key stakeholder groups actually have a stake.
 Read more on this here.

 How will the Rasa be offered to customers?
 What is the ‘sale of service’ model?